zhiyu-co/ppr-gde/README.md

 ## Environment Setup

 Create a Python environment following the `verl`/vLLM stack required by your hardware.
-At minimum this project expects PyTorch, Ray, vLLM, Transformers, Hydra/OmegaConf, FastAPI/Uvicorn, OpenAI SDK, SentenceTransformers, Pandas/PyArrow, Tensordict, PEFT, and WandB.
-Install FlashAttention according to your CUDA/PyTorch version.
+At minimum this project expects PyTorch, Ray, vLLM, Transformers, Hydra/OmegaConf, FastAPI/Uvicorn, OpenAI SDK, SentenceTransformers, Pandas, PEFT, and WandB.

 Use `.env.example` as a local configuration template, or edit the variables at the top of each `.sh` script directly: